boriiiiii/RESTaurant-API/README.md

   •Endpoint: POST /items
   •Description: Add a new item to the database.
 Send a POST request with the item data to this endpoint.

-•**Update Item**
+• **Update Item**

-  •Endpoint: PUT /items/:itemId
+  • Endpoint: PUT /items/:itemId

-  •Description: Update an existing item by providing the itemId as a parameter in the URL.
+  • Description: Update an existing item by providing the itemId as a parameter in the URL.
 Send a PUT request with the updated item data.

 •**Delete Item**